SoftwareHeritage/swh-loader-git/docs/package-loader-tutorial.rst

 In the previous sections, you wrote a fully functional loader for a new type of package repository.
 This is great!
-Please tell us about it, and :ref:`submit it for review <patch-submission>` so we can give you some feedback.
+Please tell us about it, and :ref:`submit it for review <patch-submission>` so we can give you some feedback early.

 Now, we will see a key optimization for any package loader: skipping packages it already downloaded, using :term:`extids <extid>`.